disterveg/helloworld.scheduler/README.md

 This module for remote schedule appointments with a specialist.
 Developed on based core d7.
 Data save in higloadblocks.
 Used bitrix ORM.

+Installation:
+ - copy repository to /bitrix/modules/
+ - in admin panel Marketplace -> Installed Solutions
+ - install this module